sourceduty/Set_Stage_Design/README.md

 ![Movie Developer](https://github.com/sourceduty/Set_Stage_Design/assets/123030236/cb676ef3-d50d-4ec8-89b5-9f54acb95ed3)

-> Movie sets and entertainment stage design.
+> Movies, sets and entertainment stage design.
 #

 The development of a movie begins with an idea, which is then transformed into a script.
 This process often involves several drafts as writers and producers collaborate to refine the story.
 Pre-production follows, where key elements such as casting, budgeting, and scheduling are finalized.
 During this stage, the creative vision of the film is established, including decisions about the visual style, tone, and overall direction.
 This phase is critical as it lays the foundation for the entire project, ensuring that all subsequent steps align with the intended outcome.